JuliaLang/www.julialang.org/contribute/contributing_for_everyone.md

   - make a pull request
   - review documentation
   - share a use case
-  - develop and submit a library
+  - develop and submit a package
-  - include future pans for your library
+  - include future pans for your package
 - Help
   - spread the word about Julia's Ecosystem
   - submit a use case